vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Siren's Sonata.md

 #Case

 # Background

+### Call of the beach
+Someone tried to walk into the ocea
 ## The new drug on the block, Sonata
 Related to Zaleplon (Generic Sonata)?
 Stealing the name?
 People are going walking into the ocean, sinking like rocks.